01 // the pipeline

 06 // get started

-Start with an audit or one bounded proposal review
+Start with one bounded proposal review.

-[ grants audit ]
+[ submit aims ]